tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 My gaze drifts to the walls adorned with family photographs, moments of joy and milestones frozen in time, interspersed with stern portraits of me as a Marine.

 I'm drawn to the corner of the living room where the family altar stands.
 The soft glow of candles illuminates photographs of ancestors, their faces forever frozen in time.
-My eyes rest on the  picture of my bà ngoại (grandma) Kim, the woman who helped raise me.
+My eyes rest on the  picture of my bà ngoại (grandma), Kiều, the woman who helped raise me.

 I take a joss stick, igniting it from the altar's candle.
 The fragrant smoke slowly curls upwards, filling the air with a comforting, woody aroma.
 It mingles seamlessly with the savory scent of my mom's cooking wafting from the kitchen.